wdi-hk-10/lab-tower-of-hanoi/README.md

 ### Recursive
 Believe it or not this is very easy to implement.
 Use a recursive function to move the discs.
 Your goal is to move all discs from the starting rod to the final rod.
-  1. Move height-1 discs from the starting rod to the immediate rod using final rod as buffer.
+  1. Move height-1 discs from the starting rod to the intermediate rod using final rod as buffer.
   1. Move the remaining disc from the starting rod to the final rod.
   1. Move height-1 discs from the intermediate rod to the final rod using the original rod as buffer.